| Published

 captivity fondly because of the camaraderie resulting from

 sharing the ordeals with so many others of his own age.
+He caught

 on quickly that the key to survival was to work, and that